idolactivities/vtuber-things/docs/vtuber/etiquette.md

 This does *not* mean spam it, and it does *not* mean messages like "WHERE THE ENGLISH GANG AT!?!?"
 "AM I THE ONLY ONE HERE WHO SPEAKS ENGLISH!?!?!?"
 "LOL I DON'T READ MOON" "SPEAK ENGLISH YOU GUYS"

+If the stream is in progress and you see other people chatting in English, that means yes, there are other English speakers, so no need to ask.
+And if there aren't, you can either lurk quietly or be the first brave person to speak up.
+Maybe some other people will speak up too.

+### At the end of the day...

+It may seem like I've written a wall of text about "don't do this" and "don't do that", but again, **all of it should be common sense and common courtesy**.
+You don't have to memorize a rulebook to participate in a stream.
+Just don't be an asshole.

+Even if the streamer can't understand most of what you say, they can tell who's actually engaged and who's just spamming.
+So if you want to show your support, to show that you're having fun—go ahead!
+Get excited in chat, laugh along, cheer along, and enjoy the stream.